-If you came across this blog you may be wondering, how to create a small business budget.
-Believe it or not, learning how to create a small business budget is easier than you think.
+If you came across this blog, you may be wondering, “how to create budget for my salon.”
+Believe it or not, learning how to create a budget for your salon is easier than you think.
 In this 8-step guide, I’ll be showing you how you can budget for your business like a pro.

 If you find yourself overspending, short of cash, or just not understanding where your money is going, a budget will help fix that.